Connor-Miller/loot/docs/evidence/loot-first.md

    so the reviewer sees "changes since your last review" (#150).
 The run is **PR #166**, review lane `f0acc001…` (the durable change id), round-1 version `d86bdc1b` — this very sentence is what round 2 changed.
-6. **Land.** On approval, `loot-first.ps1 land` finalized, ferried, pushed `main`, collapsed the PR head to the landed sha, and pushed the relay.
+6. **Land — which falsified one more design guess.** `loot-first.ps1 land` finalized (`loot new`, git-quiet), ferried (the signed projection `3851fef7` became `main`, the lane reaped), fast-forward-pushed GitHub `main`, collapsed the PR head onto the landed sha, and pushed the relay:
-   The `landed:` verdict is recorded on ticket #155.
+   `landed: change_id=f0acc001… main=3851fef7 pr=#166`.
+But #150's
+   "reachability-merge" prediction was wrong: GitHub **auto-closes** a PR whose head is force-pushed to an already-landed commit (zero diff) — it never flips to purple Merged.
+The auto-close *is* the landing signal;
+   the tool now attaches the pointer comment (change id → landed sha) as the audit trail, and this very amendment landed as the run's second loot-first lane.

 ## Friction found live (dogfood data, not failure)